zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * ns1 gives no response at all.

 ### ADDRESSES-MATCH-6
 Also "happy path".
-Out-of-bailiwick NS, but with glue.
+Out-of-domain NS, but with glue.

 * Zone: child.addresses-match-6.consistency05.xa
-  * Both ns1 and ns2 are out-of-bailiwick
+  * Both ns1 and ns2 are out-of-domain
   * ns1 is "ns1.sibbling.addresses-match-6.consistency05.xa"
   * ns2 is "ns2.sibbling.addresses-match-6.consistency05.xa"
   * Delegation is with glue.